 I started to write book reviews in my newsletter to maybe give some reading ideas to my students and I thought it would be nice to share it widely.
 So here we go, let’s have a little blog, where people could share their opinions as well.

-Please let me know what you think, I am curious to hear from you.
+Please share what you think of this book, I would love to hear from you.